Are Indiana Vital Records Open to the Public?

 Interested persons can obtain certified copies of divorce records at the county courthouse where the divorce happened.
 The fee per request varies by location.
 Requesters will also need to provide related information, namely:

-- The full names of persons involved
+- The full names of the persons involved

 - The actual date of divorce